 Incidence of Trauma-Related Disability

-The survival rate from both civilian and military trauma has improved dramatically over the last 50 years, particularly due to advances in trauma prevention, a better EMT system, and better acute care hospitalization.
+The survival rate from civilian and military trauma has improved dramatically over the last 50 years, particularly due to advances in trauma prevention, a better EMT system, and better acute care hospitalization.
 This results in more hospitalized trauma victims, many of whom are later in need of rehabilitation.

 Not every survivor needs rehabilitation, however.
 Some are too severely injured and die soon after being admitted to the hospital or are in such serious shape that rehabilitation is impossible (such as being in a persistent vegetative state).
-Others just don’t need rehabilitation and still others seek rehabilitative services as an outpatient.
+Others just don’t need rehabilitation, and still, others seek rehabilitative services as an outpatient.

-Of about 1.5 million hospitalized trauma victims, one fourth had moderate to severe injuries.
+Of about 1.5 million hospitalized trauma victims, one-fourth had moderate to severe injuries.
 It is these patients that will ultimately need rehabilitative services.
 Not all trauma victims, however, will need hospital-based rehabilitation.

 Traumatic brain injury is the most common neurological injury, with about 90,000 cases per year in the US alone.
-There are currently about 5 million individuals in the US living with some kind of disability related to a traumatic brain injury (TBI).
+About 5 million individuals in the US live with some kind of disability related to a traumatic brain injury (TBI).
 This is about 2 percent of the total US population.
-The most common cause of these injuries are motor vehicle accidents (including bicycle and pedestrian accidents), Falls are the second most common cause of head injuries, accounting for about a fourth of the total TBI patients.
-Of the 900,000 TBI cases, about 18,000 end up in an inpatient rehabilitation unit.
+The most common cause of these injuries are motor vehicle accidents (including bicycle and pedestrian accidents).
+Falls are the second most common cause of head injuries, accounting for about a fourth of the total TBI patients.
+Of the 900,000 TBI cases, about 18,000 end up in an inpatient rehabilitation unit.Spinal Cord Injuries

 Spinal cord injuries are another cause of disability.
 About 40 per million people suffer from this type of injury per year.
-The prevalence of patients with spinal cord injuries is about 800 per million, which is about 240,000 people in the US.
+The prevalence of patients with spinal cord injuries is about 800 per million, about 240,000 people in the US.
 The most common cause of spinal cord injuries is motor vehicle accidents.
 Falls, firearms, and sports-related injuries (including diving) make up the rest.
 Many of these patients end up in an inpatient rehabilitation unit.

-Major traumatic accident is a less common occurrence at a rate of 11 per million people.
+The major traumatic accident is a less common occurrence at a rate of 11 per million people.
 Individuals with traumatic amputations tend to be young people and live longer than people who have amputations from other causes, such as vascular disease.

-Major burns requiring a hospitalization occur at a rate of about 66 per million people.
+Major burns requiring hospitalization occur at a rate of about 66 per million people.
 About a thousand of these people end up in inpatient rehabilitation units every year.
 Overall, traumatic injuries represent about a fourth of all people in inpatient rehabilitation in the US.
 The majority of these patients suffered from fractures, with about 11 percent suffering from traumatic brain injury and 9 percent suffering from multiple trauma.
 Burns and traumatic amputations made up less than one percent of all patients in an inpatient rehabilitation unit.

-Those with hip fractures and other orthopedic injuries usually go to the inpatient rehabilitation unit fairly soon, and don’t stay there for very long.
-Many receive their rehab at community hospitals, rather than at a level I or level II trauma center.
-Those with burns, multiple trauma and traumatic brain injury usually arrive at the inpatient rehab facility at about three weeks following their injury and stay for about two and a half weeks.
+Those with hip fractures and other orthopedic injuries usually go to the inpatient rehabilitation unit fairly soon and don’t stay there for very long.
+Many receive their rehab at community hospitals rather than at a level I or level II trauma center.
+Those with burns, multiple trauma, and traumatic brain injury usually arrive at the inpatient rehab facility at about three weeks following their injury and stay for about two and a half weeks.
 Spinal cord injured patients don’t come to rehabilitation until 3.5 weeks after their injury and stay about 3 weeks, with even longer stays for those suffering from quadriplegia.Injuries by Age and Gender

 Most traumatic fatalities occur in young men.
 The majority of nonfatal injuries occur in the elderly.
-Trauma is the number one cause of death in those aged 1-34 years and after the age of 35, cancer and heart disease increase, and take over as major causes of death over trauma.
+Trauma is the number one cause of death in those aged 1-34 years and after the age of 35, cancer and heart disease increase and take over as major causes of death over the trauma.

 Males are at a higher risk of trauma when compared to females throughout most of the adult lifespan.
 The differences are more marked in young people and remain different until the age of 60.
 After the age of 70, the risk of trauma to women is greater than men, in part because men die of other diseases.

-Intent is defined as being either unintentional or intentional.
+The intent is defined as being either unintentional or intentional.
 Intentional injuries include those inflicted by another person or by the person themselves.
 The mechanism of injury is defined as what caused the trauma.